-One difficult thing to comprehend with coops and condos is how to file a claim and how it plays out especially considering that there are shared or communal areas in a condo building.
-Here are a few items that you can take a look at so to help you understand the coverage of the policy.
+One tricky thing to comprehend with coops and condos is how to file a claim and how it plays out especially considering that there are shared or communal areas in a condo building.
+Here are a few items that you can look at to help you understand the coverage of the policy.

-- What is a Shared Area? – these are the areas in the building that doesn’t connect to your unit.
+- What is a Shared Area? – these areas in the building don’t connect to your unit.
 Ike hallways, garden, pool, gyms, and elevators.

 - Condo Owners are liable for these communal areas.
-A portion of a medical cost or damage cost will be part of the coverage as long as the accident or incident happens in this specific area in the building.
+A portion of a medical or damage cost will be part of the coverage if the accident or incident happens in this area in the building.

-- Is Loss Assessment Important? – This will help you secure your personal property if an accident happens, this will, of course, cover your expenses especially if the damage and issues are related to the building where your condo is.
+- Is Loss Assessment Important? – This will help you secure your personal property if an accident happens.
+This will cover your expenses, primarily if the damage and issues are related to the building where your condo is.

-- Coverage of the Master Policy and The Assessment of the unit after a claim – if the HOA or the Mater policy covers a loss, but unfortunately the damage is bigger than the coverage available for you to claim in your HOA, the members of the home owner’s association and the owner of the individual unit can be liable for their shared portion of the aid damage.
+- Coverage of the Master Policy and The Assessment of the Unit after a claim – if the HOA or the Mater policy covers a loss, but unfortunately, the damage is more considerable than the coverage available for you to claim in your HOA, the members of the home owner’s association and the owner of the individual unit can be liable for their shared portion of the aid damage.

-- What’s Loss Assessment Insurance Limit – Each type of policy has its own limits for loss assessment coverage.
-It is critical for you to understand what are these limits for assessments due to your personal deductible.
+- What’s Loss Assessment Insurance Limit – Each type of policy has its limits for loss assessment coverage.
+You must understand these limits for assessments due to your personal deductible.